CarlosTorresML/Pandas-hands-on/README.md

-# 🐼 Pandas Practice Tasks (In 🇬🇧 English, go down for Spanish 🇪🇸 ⬇️)
+# 🐼 Pandas Practice Tasks (🇬🇧 English, go down ⬇️ for Spanish 🇪🇸)

 Welcome to my Pandas practice repository!
 This project contains a collection of hands-on exercises focused on data manipulation and analysis using the Pandas library in Python.